Peashooter101/Peashooter101/README.md

 ## GitHub's "Ideas To Get You Started"

-🔭 I’m currently working on a personal Discord bot using the [Java Discord API](https://jda.wiki/), a Minecraft Server (play.creators-smp.com), and random Minecraft Plugins as a part of [ADHDMC](https://github.com/ADHDMC).
+🔭 I’m currently working on a personal Discord bot using the [Java Discord API](https://jda.wiki/), a Minecraft Server (play.creators-smp.com), and random Minecraft Plugins as a part of [Simplexity Development](https://github.com/Simplexity-Development).
 I will sometimes Pull Request random things to other Open Source Software that I use.

 🌱 I’m currently learning CyberSecurity on IBM SkillsBuild and the Forge and Fabric Minecraft Modding APIs on my free time!